 The Commission considers that the consultation process in the regulatory determination process that will apply in the NER is the minimum that would be required.
 The Commission encourages greater engagement and interaction between the NSP and consumer representative groups, and the NSP and the AER outside of the formal regulatory determination process set out in the NER.

-Differences between draft rules and final rules
+Differences between draft rule and final position rule